Lymphedema in a Venous World

 Houston, Texas, 77061-4142

-This is a course offered for the professional seeking current and up-to-date information regarding the new era of the lymphatic system, which is no longer secondary to the blood vascular system.
-Venous and lymphatic systems are mutually interdependent systems which provide the compensation to each other.
-However, both systems are “mutually complimentary” ONLY when they are in normal condition/function.
-When one of these two systems should fail (e.g. chronic venous hypertension, lymphemdema), the homeostasis/balance between the two systems is threatened and such mutual interdependence generates a new problem (Lee, Laredo, and Nevill, 2015).
+This is a course offered for the professional seeking current information regarding the new era of the lymphatic system, which is no longer secondary to the blood vascular system.
+Venous and lymphatic systems are mutually interdependent.
+However, both systems are “mutually complimentary” ONLY when they are in normal condition and functioning appropriately.
+When one of these two systems should fail (e.g. chronic venous hypertension, lymphemdema), the homeostasis between the two systems is threatened and such mutual interdependence generates a new problem (Lee, Laredo, and Nevill, 2015).
 Phlebolyphedema emerges as a new combined insufficiency requiring proper diagnosis and treatment.